 Wire the power distribution block for the main power entering the cabinet into the Main breaker in the load center.

-Wire each additional power distribution block into the appropriate breaker in the load center or left unwired for future use.
+Wire each additional power distribution block into the appropriate breaker in the load center.

 Terminal Blocks.
 Use terminal blocks rated for at least 600 VAC, including nickel, silver, or cadmium plated brass binder head screw terminals.
 Ensure heavy duty terminal blocks are rated for 20 A and use twelve poles with No. 10 x 5/16 in (250 x 7.9 mm) nickel plated brass binder head screws and nickel-plated brass inserts.
 Ensure each pole position is provided with two terminal positions.
 Use barrier type terminal blocks with shorting bars in each of the twelve positions and provided with integral type marking strips.
 Ensure light duty terminal blocks are rated at 5 A and provided with twelve poles with No. 6 x 1/8 in (150 x 3.2 mm) binder head screws.
 Ensure each pole position is provided with one terminal position.
 Use terminal blocks fitted with associated clear safety covers to protect against accidental contact.